mpentler/teletext-twitter/README.md

 Change the tti_path line too if you've changed your Teefax location.

-When you've setup your config.py you can change to the teletext-twitter directory and run the script like this example that grabs your home timeline:
+When you've setup your config.py you can run the script like this example that grabs your home timeline:

 `python3 teletext-twitter -t` (add -h to show options - also listed below)